Having a complicated signature just won’t stop highly evolved thieves anymore.

 1. Contactless payment

 Newer credit cards offered by Philippine banks now use contactless payment technology—the same technology used in the recently launched MRT and LRT Beep cards.
 With radio-frequency identification (RFID) or near-field communication chips embedded in the credit cards, users no longer have to swipe their cards.
 It greatly reduces the chances of scammers getting into contact with your card.
 Aside from tap-only payment, some RFID-embedded credit cards also limit the amount that can be paid using contactless payment, limiting the chances of unauthorized use even further.

 2. Multi-factor authentication

-Having a complicated signature and bad penmanship won’t stop more evolved, tech-savvy thieves from stealing from your credit card information.
+Having a complicated signature and bad penmanship won’t stop more evolved, tech-savvy thieves from stealing your credit card information.
 Take it one step further with multi-factor authentication.
 Upon swiping, you are required to authenticate the purchase within the limited window of time, or else the transaction will be denied.
-There are many ways multi-factor authentication can be done: via SMS, smartphone application, or email.
+There are many ways multi-factor authentication can be done: via SMS, a smartphone application, or email.
 Talk to your bank about multi-factor authentication to protect your money better.

 3. EMV chip technology